-- 'Distinctive name' means the name or trademark assigned to a pharmaceutical product in order to distinguish it from other similar products (Article 2(iv) of the Health Regulations). - In use and marketing, medicines must be identified by their distinctive and generic names (Article 225 of the Health Law). - The distinctive name must not refer to the composition of the product or its therapeutic action.
-Vaccines and biological products excepted, no indications may relate to diseases, syndromes, symptoms, anatomical data or physiological phenomena (Article 225 of the Health Law). - A proposed distinctive name can be rejected if it is confusingly similar to a previous authorised name.
-Under the 'three-letter rule', the difference between the proposed name and the previous name should be at least three letters in each word to prove dissimilarity (Article 23 of the Health Regulations).
+'Distinctive name' means the name or trademark assigned to a pharmaceutical product in order to distinguish it from other similar products (Article 2(iv) of the Health Regulations).

+- In use and marketing, medicines must be identified by their distinctive and generic names (Article 225 of the Health Law). - The distinctive name must not refer to the composition of the product or its therapeutic action.
+Vaccines and biological products excepted, no indications may relate to diseases, syndromes, symptoms, anatomical data or physiological phenomena (Article 225 of the Health Law). - A proposed distinctive name will be rejected if it is identical to the previous name of another approved medicine (Article 23 of the Health Regulations). - Under the 'three-letter rule', the difference between the proposed name